+The Board has established an Investment and Asset-Liability Management Policy and the Investment Committee oversees that this policy is followed.
 The Company's investment policy is an important component of its overall business model and is designed to preserve capital, provide significant liquidity, and produce sufficient investment income to sustain and grow net income while supporting our policyholder's needs.
 Specific market risks that could unfavorably affect performance and erode capital are: